OpenGL: Industry support

+Google's Fuchsia OS, while using Vulkan natively and requiring a Vulkan-conformant GPU, still intends to support OpenGL on top of Vulkan via the ANGLE translation layer.

 Version history

 The first version of OpenGL, version 1.0, was released on June 30, 1992, by Mark Segal and Kurt Akeley.
 Since then, OpenGL has occasionally been extended by releasing a new version of the specification.
 Such releases define a baseline set of features which all conforming graphics cards must support, and against which new extensions can more easily be written.
 Each new version of OpenGL tends to incorporate several extensions which have widespread support among graphics-card vendors, although the details of those extensions may be changed.